by Andrew Tropin, Ramin Honary

 portable across Scheme implementations.

-The is macro uses two syntax-case
+The is macro distinguishes two shapes: the

-clauses capture the unevaluated source form as a datum.
+unevaluated source form as a datum.

-and suite expands
+suite-loader: suite expands

-to ((suite-thunk …)).
+to ((suite-loader …)).
 The deferred form is

 the primitive; the immediate form simply invokes it.
 This factoring